calaldees/blog/construction/arcadeCabinet/mark2.md

         * z-axis = break 5v
         * button 1 = gear low/high
         * button 2 = (button on shifter) [for ChaseHQ turbo]
+    * The U-HID has to be programmed/configured/setup with software.
+Each pin can be a button or an analog axis and needs to be configured.
+    * Sadly - Ultramarc only offers a _Windows_ configuration utility
+        * There is a 3rd party linux-cli [Ultimarc-linux](https://github.com/katie-snow/Ultimarc-linux), but it's fiddly
     * ![U_Config screenshot of U-HID Nano](./images/U_Config.gif)
     * [UConfig_wheel.xml](./UConfig_wheel.xml)
 * MAME Config